Girlicious: 2007–2009: Formation on Pussycat Dolls Present: Girlicious and Girlicious

 Following the airing of first season of the show Pussycat Dolls Present, Robin Antin sought to create a new girl group called Girlicious, as well as a second season of the show entitled Pussycat Dolls Present: Girlicious.
 The show began production in the summer of 2007 with 15 finalists being chosen.
 The show's episodes included improvisation challenges, group or solo performances, as well as drama and tension between the girls.
 Originally the group was to be a trio, but was conceived as a quartet through a final decision of creator Robin Antin on the show's season finale.
 The four chosen members, Nichole Cordova, Tiffanie Anderson, Natalie Meija, and Chrystina Sayers began recording their debut album in the fall of 2007, while the show was being edited and prepared for airing on The CW network.

 They received greater attention and major success from Canadian audiences, receiving platinum certification in Canada for their self-titled debut album Girlicious.
 The album peaked at number two on the Canadian Albums Chart.
-The group was nominated at the Teen Choice Awards for "Breakout Group" of the year, and Pussycat Dolls Present: Girlicious was nominated for "Reality: Music Competition" in 2008.
+The group was nominated at the Teen Choice Awards for "Breakout Group" of the year but lost to Jonas Brothers, and Pussycat Dolls Present: Girlicious was nominated for "Reality: Music Competition" in 2008 but lost to American Idol.

 It was confirmed on June 11, 2009, via a YouTube video upload from Tiffanie Anderson's official YouTube channel, that she was no longer a member of Girlicious.
 In the video, Anderson cites changes with their new record label and sound, stating: "Robin Antin and the label were looking for a new direction for the group [...] they were looking for the group to not be [urban] any longer".
 She also speaks of personal differences between some of the girls, saying the group was not seeing eye-to-eye on a lot of things: "a couple of the girls and I didn't have the same values or the same morals – causing a huge conflict in the end of it all."
 On Sunday, June 21, 2009.
 Girlicious appeared live at the 2009 MuchMusic Video Awards in Toronto, Canada as nominees and presenters.
 The group won the award for "Most Watched Video" for "Like Me".
 Their video for "Stupid Shit" came in at second place.